oils-for-unix/oils/doc/ysh-vs-shell.md

 ## Strictness At Parse Time and Runtime

 - Parse time: statically parsed.
 - Runtime: Many `strict_*` shell options to reduce edge cases.
-Oil generally fails faster than shell.
+YSH generally fails faster than shell.

 ## There Are 3 Core Sublanguages Instead of 4

 - Shell: Command, Word, Arith, Bool
-- Oil: Command, Word, Expression (Python-Like Expressions)
+- YSH: Command, Word, Expression (Python-Like Expressions)

 ### Expressions Replace Arith and Bool

 So Many Shell Constructs Are Deprecated/Discouraged.

-All of this is discouraged in favor of Oil expressions:
+All of this is discouraged in favor of YSH expressions:

 - `[[ $x =~ $pat ]]`
 - `x=$(( x + 1 ))` and `(( x = x + 1 ))` and `let`, etc.
 - `declare -A assoc=(['k1']=v1 ['k2']=v2)`

-For details on the expression language, see [Oil's Expression Language](expression-language.html) (under construction).

-See [Oil Languages Idioms](idioms.html) for more rewrites.
+See [YSH vs. Shell Idioms](idioms.html) for more rewrites.

 ### Command Language Differences